mark-bromell/myver/README.md

         # and leave `identifiers` as null.
 This would mean you need to define
         # the string value for the part each time you want to bump with it.
         numeric: true

-        # Defines if the part is required to have a value.
-If a parent of
-        # this part is null then this part will also be null, being required
-        # is relative to a part's parent.
-If a parent goes from null to a
-        # value though, this required part will also go from null to its
-        # starting value automatically.
-        # Otherwise, if a part has no parents, and it is required, then it
-        # must always have a value.
-        required: true

         # Since parts are numeric by default, then this is the starting
         # point by default.